Practicum: Mining Library Treasures

 All participants will be housed at the Royal Netherlands Institute in Rome’s Villa Borghese Park.
 From there, it is only a short walk to the historical center of Rome.
 The KNIR accommodation consists of shared bedrooms and bathrooms, and includes a living and dining space, a large kitchen, washing machine and wireless internet.* All residents have 24/7 access to the library and gardens of the Royal Netherlands Institute.

 * The KNIR accommodations comply with all safety and health requirements, also in light of COVID-19.

 Application and admission

-c) a recent list of grades officially supplied by your university
+• a recent list of courses followed and grades provided by your university